 Tool, A Perfect Circle, Laura Marling, Tally Hall, Fiona Apple, and Sarah Slean make up 80% of my listening habits.

 Though I haven’t written anything in a while, I do play piano, sing, and write music.
-I made an album a while back.
-You can learn about it here.
+I made an album when I was 20 and another one when I was 38.
+You can learn about them here.

 I love graphic design and acting.
 The Carpeted Wall is another site of mine, rarely updated, detailing my portfolio of design & graphic artistry.
 I am finally beginning to pursue drama, an untapped love I’ve had since senior year of high school.
 I’m currently trying out the waters of community theater.